-Starting an Online Church Service
+Starting a Virtual Church Service

 When conducting an online church service, there are plenty of tools available to you.
 With so many different technologies at a church’s disposal, there isn’t a single way to do it.
 But if your church is like most, you’re looking for the simplest and least expensive options.